 Prerequisites: Students must be in the 12th grade.
 Students should have successfully passed Global History and Geography, United States History & Government and passed the ELA Regents.
+Course Requirements: per course syllabus

 Participation in Government Regents - CRS 4301

 A required core subject that will emphasize the interaction between citizens and government at all levels: local, state and federal.
 The course will encourage students to understand and participate in the democratic process.
 Students taking this course will also complete ten hours of community service.
 The course is based on the six practices of the New York State Social Studies Framework.